byronwjones/gulp-ts-link/README.md

 })();
 ```

-Our entry file wraps our library in an IIFE (Immediated-Invoked Function Expression) to avoid polluting the global object, and uses the `@tslink:inject [path-to-source-file]` directive to specify where to place each of the source files in the output file.
+In this example our entry file wraps our library in an IIFE (Immediated-Invoked Function Expression) to avoid polluting the global object, and uses the `@tslink:inject [path-to-source-file]` directive to specify where to place each of the source files in the output file.

 > **IMPORTANT:** When an absolute path is not given, the path to file referenced in a `@tslink:inject` directive is relative to the location of the file containing the directive.